hostbuster/mam/README.md

 - Semantics: at each `step` the engine emits `SetParam` or `SetParamRamp` before processing that sub-block. `param` may be a name or numeric `paramId`.
 - Realtime: locks are pre-enqueued into the command queue and/or emitted by `TransportNode` at sample-accurate step boundaries.
 - Offline: locks are generated alongside triggers in the timeline.
 - Behavior: locks are latched.
 After a lock (or ramp) applies, the resulting parameter value stays in effect until another command changes it.
 For temporary bumps, schedule a follow-up lock to restore the previous value.

+Authoring notes:
+- Top-level `transport` locks support `param` by name (recommended) or `paramId`.
+- Inline realtime `transport` node locks currently use `paramId` only.
+Use `--list-params <type>` to find IDs.

 ### Planned: Offline topo scheduler (design)